- Mericia Anglade

 The Fibroid Diet

-Most women are not aware how certain foods and beverages can increase the growth of fibroids and the monthly menstrual pain that is experienced with the benign tumor.
+Most women are not aware of how certain foods and beverages can increase the growth of fibroids and the monthly menstrual pain experienced with the benign tumor.

 Foods & Beverages to Avoid